Label Sets / Question Sets

 **Disclaimer**

-* We do not accept any responsibility for any API calls that are misrouted, improperly configured, or sent to unintended parties, which may lead to the exposure, leakage, or compromise of data confidentiality.
+* We are not responsible for API calls that are misrouted, misconfigured, or sent to unintended parties, which may result in data exposure or compromise.

-* Users are fully responsible for ensuring the accuracy, security, and integrity of API configurations and transmissions.
-By using our services, you acknowledge and accept these responsibilities.
+* You are responsible for ensuring the accuracy, security, and integrity of your API configurations and transmissions.
+By using this feature, you acknowledge and accept these responsibilities.

 {% endhint %}